IreneKilgannon/pands-weekly-tasks/README.md

 _Task:_ Based on the Collatz Conjecture.
 Ask the user to input any positive integer and output the following: if number is even, divide by 2, if number is odd, multiply x 3 and add 1.
 Have the program end when value is 1.

+__Output__
+    Please enter a positive integer: 16
+    16 8 4 2 1

+    If a negative integer is entered the output is:
+    Please enter a positive integer: -16
+    Error.
+You entered -16, which is not a positive integer.

+    If a floating point number is entered the output is:
+    Please enter a positive integer: 9.56
+    Error.
+Number must be an integer.

 _References_

 1. Youtube video from ScienceWorld, Collatz Conjecture 101 (explanation, examples simulation) https://www.youtube.com/watch?v=6MfifYEA-r0